pinpoint-apm/pinpoint-c-agent/README.md

 > Why we refactor the pinpoint_c_agent (v0.1.x)

-1. Hard to support all versions.
+1. Hard to support all php versions.
-2. Slow, v0.1.x version hooks all function.
+2. Slow, v0.1.x version hooks all functions.
 3. Not support ZTS.

 ### Pinpoint-c-agent